-First produced in 2008, the 'Most Wanted" series of artworks, based on police mugshots of famous icons went on to become a best selling international published print edition.
+First produced in 2009, the 'Most Wanted" series of artworks, based on police mugshots of famous icons went on to become a best selling international published print edition.
 Limited edition prints and mixed media originals of the series are now owned by several thousand collectors worldwide, including many high profile personalities.
-Known collectors include: Liam Gallagher (Oasis), Ozzy Osbourne (Black Sabbath), Jack Osbourne, Gary Neville, Ali Campbell (UB40), Horace Panter (The Specials), Jane Moore (Loose Women), Nick Knowles and Henry Holland.
+Known collectors include: Liam Gallagher, Ozzy Osbourne, Jack Osbourne, Gary Neville, Ali Campbell (UB40), Horace Panter (The Specials), Jane Moore (Loose Women), Nick Knowles and Henry Holland.

 The main inspiration for “Most Wanted” came from a series of early silkscreen portraits made by Andy Warhol: